Euler-H/M2D-LIF_Jittor/README.md

 ### 8.2 Detection Performance Curves

 The following figure shows the mAP50-95 curves.
-The comparison includes single-modal baselines and the reproduced M2D-LIF dual-modal model.
+The comparison is the reproduced M2D-LIF dual-modal model.
 These curves are used to analyze the accuracy trend across epochs.

 ![M2D-LIF mAP comparison](docs/map50_95_comparison.png)

 ### 8.3 YOLOv8-OBB Single-Modal Detection Visualization

-The following figure shows representative single-modal YOLOv8-OBB oriented detection results.
-It is mainly used to verify that the Jittor YOLOv8-OBB detector can correctly perform oriented bounding box prediction on DroneVehicle-style aerial images.
+The following figure shows representative single-modal YOLOv8-OBB DroneVehicle detection results.
+It is mainly used to verify that the Jittor YOLOv8-OBB detector can correctly perform bounding box prediction on DroneVehicle-style aerial images.

 ![YOLOv8-OBB single-modal visual comparison](docs/YOLOV8_vis.png)